Zen Mind, Beginner’s Mind by Shunryu Suzuki

 - Even without action, zazen’s quality remains

-- Practice should be natural, like drinking when thirsty; do not force it
+- Practice should be natural; drinking when thirsty; don’t force it

 - Cultivate your own spirit